pulumi/registry/themes/default/content/registry/packages/consul/installation-configuration.md

 ---
 title: HashiCorp Consul Setup
-meta_desc: This page provides an overview on how to configure the Pulumi Consul Provider.
+meta_desc: Provides an overview on how to configure the Pulumi Consul Provider.
 layout: installation
 ---